 After weeks and months of struggling, fighting through the pain and riding the emotional roller-coaster, you finally have to face that one moment that changes it all – the disengagement from your Ex.

-You have made an arduous climb towards the top of the mountain called breakup recovery, and you face this final big obstacle.
+You have done an arduous climb towards the top of the mountain called breakup recovery, and you face this final significant obstacle.

 But there is a danger here, a small fork in the road.
 You have to choose between giving up and letting go.